womboai/edge-maxxing/README.md

 The EdgeMaxxing subnet defines specific models, pipelines, and target hardware for optimization.
 Miners and validators collaborate in a daily competition to improve AI model performance on consumer devices.

 Miners are incentivized through a ranking-based reward system.
 The more effective their optimization, the higher their potential earnings.
+Every day at 12PM EST a contest is run, where:
+- 🥇 1st place: 80% of the total reward pool
+- 🥈 2nd place: 16%
+- 🥉 3rd place: 3.2%
+- 🎖️ All other participants share the remaining pool

+Validators receive rewards for their consistent operation and accurate scoring.

 Validators receive rewards for their consistent operation and accurate scoring.